Intelligence Base & Knowledge Base

 CSINT is Cyber Security Intelligence In the world of intelligence, CSINT refers to and analysis related to cyber security which is used to protect computer systems, networks and data from threat information and cyber attacks.
 CSINT can also involve the use of classified information sources, such as intercepted communications or data from surveillance systems, typically used by authorized investigators.
 Examples include specialist analytical and forensic tools, secret geolocation service, A collection of confidential data provided by law enforcement agencies, subscription and special tools

-CSINT stands for “Closed-Source Intelligence”.
-This is information that is not publicly available, such as law enforcement data, education records, banking records, or medical records, this come from closed source like informan or other things
+CSINT stands for “Closed Source Intelligence”.
+This is information that is not publicly available, such as law enforcement data, goverment data, education records, banking records, or medical records, this come from closed source like informan, goverment database, banking database and etc or other things

 Espionage is the illegal or unauthorized collection of confidential or sensitive information.
 Espionage is usually carried out to obtain data of strategic or tactical value, such as military, technical, business or political information.
 These activities often include infiltrating organizations, monitoring their activities, or using obfuscation techniques to access protected information